kaievns/nikolay.rocks/pages/Silly Thoughts/2015-09-08-programs-are-people-too.md

 It can be called many things that sound something like `SecurityEnforcer` or `ResourcesSupervizor` or `AccesssHandler`.
 It often looks innocent, like "oh it is a strategy pattern!".
-You kind of doing the right thing and encapsulate the decision making code in one place, but then you don't count in the fact that it makes other code's life terrible.
+You kind of doing the right thing and encapsulate the decision making code in one place, but then you don't count in the fact much the code that calls it needs to dance around and go into self-denial just to work with the jerk.

 The problem with aggressive people is that they justify their shit by thinking that others are idiots.
 But in fact they build unnecessary barriers and make